ideacrew/ea_enterprise/README.md

 - outside the container:

-## Known issues
+## Known workarounds

-The services `fdsh_gateway`, `enroll` has "localhost" as the "server" on config/mongoid.yml, you need to change it to "mongodb" on lines 12 and 69 (16 and 175 for fdsh_gateway), but **DO NOT COMMIT** this change.
+The services `fdsh_gateway`, `enroll` has "localhost" as the "server" on config/mongoid.yml, the docker-compose configuration "patches" this by mounting anther configuration, the "patched" configuration is located at `config/mongoid.yml.docker` and is mounted on the container at `/{APP}/config/mongoid.yml`

-For some reason, medicaid_gateway and polypress have the correct name on config/mongoid.yml.
-No need to update there.
+Local aca_entites: it

 ## Basic Docker Compose Commands
 Note: commands must be run in the terminal from inside the ea_enterprise directory.